camlinke/wordcount/part2.md

 # Flask by Example, Part 2 - Postgres, SQLAlchemy, and Alembic

 Welcome!
-Today we're going to build an app using Flask with a simple text box that you enter text into and the app processes and displays a count of how many times each word appears on the page.
+Today we're going to build an app using Flask with a simple text box.
+When you enter text into the box, the app processes and displays a count of how many times each word appears on the page.

 1. In part one, we'll set up a local development environment and then deploy both a staging environment and a production environment on Heroku.
 2. In part two, we'll set up our PostgreSQL database along with SQLAlchemy as our ORM and Alembic to handle migrations.